-- Each teaching group will rotate through three to four 20-minute (PreK) to 30-minute (first grade) lessons (depending on arrival/departure time and the number of lessons chosen) and a 30-minute lunch. - Schools choose between two arrival times, 9:00 am or 10:00 am, and should try to arrive no later than 15-minutes after their scheduled time (9:15 am or 10:15 am).
-Departure times will vary depending on the number of lessons taken. - For schools participating in four lessons (arrival by 9:30 am), first grade can depart by 1:05 pm and PreK can depart by 12:35 pm. - Schools arriving at 10:00 am will have three sessions plus a 30-minute lunch. - Destination Ag programming does not include visiting the Historic Village buildings or riding the train.
+- Each teaching group will rotate through four sessions (depending on arrival/departure time and the number of lessons chosen) and a 30-minute lunch.
+PreK sessions are 20-minutes and 1st grade sessions are 30-minutes. - Schools choose between two arrival times, 9:00 am or 10:00 am, and should try to arrive no later than 15-minutes after their scheduled time (9:15 am or 10:15 am).
+Departure times will vary depending on the number of lessons taken. - PreK may depart by 12:30 pm and 1st grade may depart by 1:00 pm. - Schools arriving at 10:00 am will have three sessions plus a 30-minute lunch. - Destination Ag programming does not include visiting the Historic Village buildings or riding the train.
 If you are interested in booking a historic program in the Historic Village, please visit us online.